syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 ### Resetting column width to apply ColumnSizer

-By default, the columns having the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property set, will not be included for the SfDataGrid's column sizer calculations.
-If in case you want to include the width columns and refresh the column sizer in runtime, please set the `GridColumn.Width` property to double.NaN before calling the [GridColumnSizer.Refresh()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumnSizer~Refresh(Boolean).html) method.
-Please refer the below code example to achieve the same.
+By default, the columns having the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property set will not be included for column sizer calculations of SfDataGrid.
+To include the width columns and refresh the column sizer in runtime, set the `GridColumn.Width` property to double.NaN before calling the [GridColumnSizer.Refresh()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumnSizer~Refresh(Boolean).html) method.
+Refer to the following code example to achieve the same:

 {% tabs %}
 {% highlight xaml %}